Dalby

 Dalby is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Dalby is estimated at around 13,442 as of Feb 2026.
-This reflects an increase of 684 people (5.4%) since the 2021 Census, which reported a population of 12,758 people.
-The change is inferred from the resident population of 13,310 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 116 validated new addresses since the Census date.
-This level of population equates to a density ratio of 41 persons per square kilometer.
-Dalby's growth since the 2021 census exceeded the SA4 region (5.3%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth, contributing approximately 65.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the population of Dalby is estimated at around 13,467 as of May 2026.
+This reflects an increase of 709 people since the 2021 Census, which reported a population of 12,758.
+The change is inferred from AreaSearch's estimate of 13,358 residents following examination of ABS ERP data release in June 2025 and 130 additional validated new addresses since the Census date.
+Dalby's growth rate of 5.6% exceeded both its SA4 region (5.0%) and SA3 area, marking it as a growth leader.
+Natural growth contributed approximately 65.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
-Looking at population projections moving forward, lower quartile growth of locations outside of capital cities is anticipated.
-The suburb of Dalby is expected to increase by 293 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.1% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking ahead, lower quartile growth is anticipated for locations outside capital cities.
+The suburb of Dalby is expected to increase by 299 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 1.4% over the 16 years.

 Frequently Asked Questions - Population